 Sasol’s Heavy Haul Transport Road Project was selected as the recipient of the 2018 Louisiana Transportation Excellence Award in two categories.
 The award was presented at the bi-annual Louisiana Transportation Conference during a special awards ceremony at the Raising Cane’s Convention Center in Baton Rouge on February 28.
 This award is given to recognize projects representing the very best of the transportation industry in the State of Louisiana.
 The project was recognized in the categories; Use of Innovative Product or Technology and Roadway/Bridge Construction > $10 million.
 The Louisiana Transportation Conference is hosted by the Louisiana Department of Transportation and the Louisiana Transportation Research Center.

-Fenstermaker is proud to be a partner on this project with the Louisiana Department of Transportation and Sasol.
-Many team members representing several disciplines contributed to this effort.
+Fenstermaker is proud to have been a partner on this project.
+Many team members, representing several disciplines, contributed to this effort.
 Services performed included engineering, surveying, permitting, construction administration, construction inspection, and agency coordination.